2019.. TIP TIG Welding Em Craig.

 - And what FRONT OFFICE personnel would not want to be aware of why exhaust equipment may not be required when welding chrome alloys, and why they can dramatically reduce future welder liability health claims from weld personnel working with stainless, duplex, inconel and other hazardous metals.

-It’s 2020, and first I appreciate your visit to this long winded site.
-You likely have figured out I don’t have a life.
-Soon I will have been in this industry for almost 60 years.
-In the 13 countries, and 1000 plus weld shops that I assisted with weld problems, in over 90 % of the companies, I watched MIG and flux cored welders “playing around” with the two simple controls on their equipment.
+It’s 2020, and first I appreciate your visit to my long winded site, you likely have figured out I don’t have a life.
+I have been in this industry for decades and in the 13 countries, and 1000 plus weld shops that I assisted with weld problems, in over 90 % of the companies, I watched MIG and flux cored welders “playing around” with the two simple controls on their equipment.
 I saw the purchase of useless MIG gas mixes, metal cored wires and costly electronic MIG equipment, that in reality caused more weld issues than it resolved.
-I watched the apathetic automotive industry purchase robots and the managers and engineers sat back and thought the robots would compensate for their complete lack of weld process ownership ability.
-I traversed many weld shop floors in aerospace and defense companies, and rarely found someone in the front office who understood the two simple controls on a MIG power source Too many front office weld decision makers lacked the expertise or inclination to take ownership of their weld shop processes.
-Its a sad comment that in reality they would too often believe that when weld issues arose, their job was to bring in the local sales rep to assist with the weld problems.
+I watched the automotive industry purchase robots and the managers and engineers thought the robots would compensate for their lack of weld process ownership ability.
+I traversed many weld shop floors in aerospace and defense companies, and rarely found someone in the front office who understood the two simple controls on a MIG power source.
+It’s unfortunate that many front office weld decision makers lacked the expertise or inclination to take ownership of their weld shop processes.
+Its also a sad comment that many weld decision makers to resolve their weld issues arose, they would bring in the local sales rep. with a degree in fine arts to assist with their weld problems.
 In the weld shops I visited, I would quickly resolve the companies weld issues and then insist that I provide both the weld shop and front office personnel with one of my MIG – Flux Cored – TIP TIG Weld Process Control – Best Practice Training Programs.
 I believe this expertise which is not not taught at Community Colleges or at Universities that educate engineers, has for decades been the missing link of most global weld shops.
 Thanks for being here.
-Em Craig.
+Em.
+Craig.